appsignal/appsignal-nodejs/packages/nodejs/README.md

 The core AppSignal for Node.js library.

+See also the [mono repo README](../../README.md) for more information.

 ## Installation

 First, [sign up][appsignal-sign-up] for an AppSignal account and run our automated install tool, which will install `@appsignal/nodejs` and any relevant integrations to your project: